Suffolk firefighters respond to fire on Sleepy Lake Parkway

 Emergency communications received the call around 3:38 a.m. for the fire in the 1500 block of Sleepy Lake Parkway.

 First units arrived on scene nine minutes later and found heavy smoke showing through the roof.
-Crews were able to avoid spreading to other structures once they moved into defensive operations.
+Crews were able to keep the fire from spreading to other structures once they moved into defensive operations.

 The fire was marked under control at 4:51 a.m.
-No one was home at the time of the fire and no injuries were reported.
+No one was home at the time and no injuries were reported.

 The cause of the fire is under investigation.